Bradley-Hower/201-reading-notes/class-04.md

 And by working together as a mastermind, a rapid exchange of ideas can occur, as they come to mind.
 Being that they occur right within the context of relevance, it boosts productivity in communication.

+## Things I want to Learn more About

+Understanding how each browser differs in its interpretation of CSS I think would be really helpful to know.
+It would allow me to know how to avoid writing code that alienates people.
+I do acknowledge that the CSS reset helps cut out a lot of differences.